ADAC-LIRMM/adam/docs/source/activity_pause_protocol.rst

 for the protocol, it can permanently tie ``pause_ack`` low.

-Drawing a parallel with the AXI stream signals, just as the ``VALID`` signal cannot be retracted post-assertion if the transaction remains incomplete, ``pause_req``, following a transition, must await the corresponding transition by ``pause_ack`` before undergoing another transition.
+Drawing a parallel with the AXI stream signals, just as the ``VALID`` signal cannot be retracted post-assertion while the transaction remains incomplete, ``pause_req``, following a transition, must await the corresponding transition by ``pause_ack`` before undergoing another transition.
 Conversely, ``pause_ack`` doesn't carry this restriction, but only in a